Group actions on filtered modules and finite determinacy. Finding large submodules in the orbit by linearization: Introduction

 \subsection{Setup}

-Let $\k$ be a field of zero characteristic.
-Let $(R,\cm)$ be a (commutative, Noetherian) local ring over $\k$.
-(As the simplest case, one can consider {\em regular} rings, e.g. the rational functions regular at the origin, $\k[x_1,\dots,x_p]_{(\cm)}$ or the formal power series, $\k[[x_1\,\dots,x_p]]$.
-For $\k\subseteq\C$ (or any other normed field) one can consider converging power series, $\k\{\dots\}$.)
+Let $R$ be a (commutative, associative) local ring over a base field $\k$ of zero characteristic.
+Denote by $\cm\sset R$ the maximal ideal.
+(In the simplest case $R$ can be a {\em regular} ring, e.g. the rational functions regular at the origin, $\k[x_1,\dots,x_p]_{(\cm)}$; the formal power series, $\k[\![x_1\,\dots,x_p]\!]$; the converging power series, $\C\{x_1,\dots,x_p\}$; the smooth function germs, $C^\infty(\R^p,0)$.)
+Geometrically, $R$ is the ring of regular functions on the (algebraic/formal/analytic etc.) germ $Spec(R)$.
+We use some Artin-type approximation properties of $R$, this excludes from consideration the rings like $C^r(\R^p,0)$, for $r<\infty$.

-Let $dim(R)<\infty$ denote the Krull dimension of $(R,\cm)$.
-Geometrically, $R$ is the local ring of the (algebraic/formal/analytic etc.) germ $Spec(R)$ and (when the field $\k$ is algebraically closed) $dim(R)$ is the maximal among the dimensions of the irreducible components of $Spec(R)$.
-Usually we assume $dim(R)>$0, i.e. $R$ is not Artinian.
-Let $p$ denote the "embedding dimension" of $Spec(R)$, i.e. the $\k$-dimension of the vector space $\cm/\cm^2$.
-(If $R$ is regular then $p=dim(R)$.)